niravcodes/niravcodes.github.io/_posts/2018-05-20-the-pain-of-falling-from-16-to-2kb-and-a-eeprom-programmer.md

 One must, however, learn to improvise adapt overcome hence I downsampled the audio to 4khz and truncated the sound sample down to 2KB.
 It hurt.

-On a merrier note, here is the code I wrote to program the EEPROM chip I have (AT24C16A)
+On a merrier note, here is the code I wrote to program the EEPROM chip I have (AT24C16A) in arduino.

 {% highlight c linenos %}
 #include <I2C.h>
-//oppai sound from High School DXD as a tribute XD const char oppai[1912] PROGMEM = {
+//oppai sound from High School DXD as a tribute XD unsigned int data_len = 0; // Define your length here const char oppai[data_len] PROGMEM = {
 	// put the bytes here
 };
 void setup() {